benny-z/WiseDownload/README.md

 # WiseDownload

 ## Executive summary
 WiseDownload is a Chrome extension that prevents users from downloading undesired files.
-In order to achieve this goal, WiseDownload asks the user for the type of the file they wish to download, and compares it to the subjected file extension.
+In order to achieve this goal, WiseDownload asks the user for the type of file they wish to download, and verified the given file extension.

 ## Technical details
-In the code, the *rules* are mappings between a file type, e.g., an image, a document, etc., and their extensions.
-The mappings are according to Wikipedia.
-When the extension starts, the *rules* dictionary is initialized and used throughout the whole code.
+In the code, the *rules* map between a file type, e.g., an image, a document, etc., and their possible extensions.
+When WiseDownload starts, the *rules* dictionary is initialized and used throughout the whole code.
-When a user selects the type of the file he/she is downloading, its extension is compared to the extensions corresponding to the selected type.
-The file is downloaded safely only if there is match.
+When a user selects the type of the file they are downloading, its extension is compared to the extensions corresponding to the selected type.
+The file is downloaded safely only if there is a match.

 ### Used frameworks
  * [jQuery](https://jquery.com/)